 Qualified solicitors and qualified lawyers from other common law countries are exempt from applying for pupillage through the Pupillage Gateway under Bar Council regulations.
 Fountain Court encourages transferring solicitors/qualified lawyers to make their applications through the Pupillage Gateway in accordance with the Pupillage Gateway timetable.
 Fountain Court will also consider applications from transferring solicitors/qualified lawyers submitted by way of a CV and a covering letter outside of the Pupillage Gateway timetable.
-All such applications should be submitted by email to Lucy Scuttford at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.
+All such applications should be submitted by email to Tati Giatagana at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.

 Solicitors wishing to transfer to the Bar are advised to initiate the process in good time (and at least at the same time as submitting their applications for pupillage through the Pupillage Gateway).
 In order to transfer to the Bar practicing solicitors/qualified foreign lawyers will need to take the following steps: